signature-opensource/CK-MQTT/CK.MQTT.Abstractions/Helpers/README.md

 # About
-This folder contain various helper to help implementing an mqtt client/broker.
+This folder contain various helper that help implementing an mqtt client/broker.